Labh Singh: Death and aftermath

 At that time, he was wanted in relation to the murder of a dozen policemen, newspaper editor Ramesh Chander, and an attempt on the former Punjab Police Chief Julio Francis Ribeiro.

 Amritsar Police Superintendent Suresh Arora said "We have broken the back of the KCF.
 Sukhdev Singh was the most dreaded of the terrorists."

+A 8 page note found on the dead body of Labh Singh had said that militants need to target politicians and officers and not innocent civilians.
+The not also said, “Achieving Khalistan will be no joke.
+It will not be a short period simple affair… "We should restrict our targets to political leaders, police officers and their informers and to those staunchly opposed to Khalistan.”

 The Tribune of India carried a report of a neighbor's statement that, after his death, many of his family emigrated to Canada, though his father-in-law stayed on in Labh Singh's house.
 The neighbor further stated that the father-in-law committed suicide after police beat him "mercilessly", and that the house then remained deserted for several years, but that finally it has been taken over by his relatives.

+Upon news of Labh Singh's death Gurbachan Singh Manochahal and Wassam Singh Zaffarwal issued statements saying," In the struggle begun by Sant Jarnail Singh Bhindranwale to liberate the Sikh nation, General Bhai Labh Singh sacrificed his life.
+The bhog ceremony and Akhand Path will take place in his native village Panjwar, near Jhabal, on the 21st.
+We appeal to all sangats to attend the bhog ceremony in large numbers."

+Avtar Singh Brahma and Sukhdev Singh Babbar issued statements saying, "'One who dies in the battlefield is great.
+One who runs away takes birth again and again.'
+General Bhai Labh Singh acted on the words 'In the end one has to sacrifice one's life in the battlefield when all other means have failed.'
+The bhog ceremony and Akhand path will take place in his native village of Panjwar 21 July 1988.
+We appeal to the Sarbat Khalsa to attend the last Ardas of this brave soldier."

+After Labh Singh’s death many Ardas and bhogs were done across the globe by Sikh diaspora.

 Kanwaljit Singh Sultanwind succeeded Labh Singh as leader of the KCF.

+Following Labh Singh’s death Gian Surjit Singh, a well known dhadi, wrote and composed a tribute to Labh Singh which sold very well.
+It was sung in Gurdwaras and Sikh camps for youth all across England.
+The main verse of the song translated to, “In place of 7 bullets we will blow up 100 bombs.
+By getting revenge for Labh Singh we will show them.”

 The Tribune India reported in July 2006 that a Bhog (Sikh religious ceremony) for Labh Singh was held "in the past few months".